 The second algorithm involving recursion takes 15 microseconds (plus/minus 427 nanoseconds).

 The execution time shows that the first algorithm is faster compared to the second algorithm involving recursion.
-This example shows the importance of algorithm analysis.
-In the case of large inputs, the performance difference can become more significant.
+When dealing with large inputs, the performance difference can become more significant.

 However, execution time is not a good metric to measure the complexity of an algorithm since it depends upon the hardware.
-A more objective complexity analysis metrics for the algorithms is needed.
-This is where Big O notation comes to play.
+A more objective complexity analysis metric for an algorithm is needed.

 Algorithm Analysis with Big-O Notation

-For instance, if there is a linear relationship between the input and the step taken by the algorithm to complete its execution, the Big-O notation used will be O(n).
-Similarly, the Big-O notation for quadratic functions is O(n^2)
+For example, if there is a linear relationship between the input and the step taken by the algorithm to complete its execution, the Big-O notation used will be O(n).
+Similarly, the Big-O notation for quadratic functions is O(n²).

 The following are some of the most common Big-O functions:

-To get an idea of how Big-O notation in is calculated, let's take a look at some examples of constant, linear, and quadratic complexity.
+To get an idea of how a Big-O is calculated, let's take a look at some examples of constant, linear, and quadratic complexity.

 The complexity of an algorithm is said to be constant if the steps required to complete the execution of an algorithm remain constant, irrespective of the number of inputs.
 The constant complexity is denoted by O(c) where c can be any constant number.

-In the above script, irrespective of the input size, or the number of items in the input list
+In the script above, irrespective of the input size, or the number of items in the input list

 If you draw a line plot with the varying size of the

-items input on the x-axis and the number of steps on the y-axis, you will get a straight line.
-To visualize this, execute the following script:
+items input on the X-axis and the number of steps on the Y-axis, you will get a straight line.
+Let's create a short script to help us visualize this.
+No matter the number of inputs, the number of executed steps remains the same:

 The complexity of an algorithm is said to be linear if the steps required to complete the execution of an algorithm increase or decrease linearly with the number of inputs.
 Linear complexity is denoted by O(n).